alexpaul/Github-Projects-Workshop/README.md

 ## About Me

 I have been at Pursuit teaching iOS development for the past 3 years.
 Prior to Pursuit I worked as an iOS developer at an App Agency in New York City called SWARM NYC.
 There I worked on small, mid size and larger scale apps.
-Github is the most important way employers are able to determine your level of experience and passion as a software engineer.
+Github is the most important tools you can use to capture a potential employer's interest.

 ## 1. Certification Checklist